 A Letter from the Secretaries General

-As the Secretaries General, it is with utmost privilege and delight that we welcome you to the 20th annual session of Model United Nations Development Programme, an affiliate of The Hague International Model United Nations.
+As the Secretaries General, it is with utmost privilege and delight that we welcome you to the 21st annual session of the Model United Nations Development Programme (MUNDP), an affiliate of The Hague International Model United Nations.

-This year, MUNDP will be held from the 20th to the 23rd of February at The Koç School, an establishment that has been hosting this event in Istanbul for two decades.
-Since its establishment in 2000, our conference has ranked among the best in Turkey and Europe, hosting over 800 participants from 40 schools and 8 countries in its last session.
+This year, MUNDP will be held virtually from the 19th to the 21st of February.
+Since its establishment 21 years ago, our conference has ranked among the best in Turkey and Europe, hosting over 800 participants from 43 schools and 7 countries in its last session.

 Another unique feature of MUNDP is “l’Organisation Internationale de la Francophonie” (OIF).
-As the first bilingual MUN conference in Turkey and one of the few in the world, we are proud to host this French-speaking committee that focuses on strengthening the bonds between Francophone countries.
-This year, l’OIF will consist of 15 double-delegations in order to ensure enhanced cooperation and collaboration among delegates in terms of both language and context.
+As the first bilingual MUN conference in Turkey and one of the few in the world, we are proud to host this French-speaking committee.
+This year, l’OIF will consist of 15 delegations in order to ensure enhanced cooperation and collaboration among delegates in terms of both language and context.